VCBART: Bayesian trees for varying coefficients: Additional figures

 Here is an outline for the rest of the paper.
-We briefly review relevant background on VC modeling, BART, and the HRS dataset in Section~\ref{sec:background}.
+We briefly review relevant background on VC modeling and BART in Section~\ref{sec:background}.
 Then, in Section~\ref{sec:proposed_procedure}, we introduce VCBART, describe how to perform posterior inference, and state our asymptotic results.
-In Section~\ref{sec:synthetic_experiments}, we demonstrate VCBART's excellent covariate effect recovery and predictive capabilities using synthetic data.
-We finally apply VCBART to the HRS data in Section~\ref{sec:hrs_analysis} and outline several avenues for future work in Section~\ref{sec:discussion}.
+In Section~\ref{sec:simulation_studies}, we demonstrate VCBART's excellent covariate effect recovery and predictive capabilities using synthetic data.
+We apply VCBART to our motivating datasets in Section~\ref{sec:real_data} before outlining several avenues for future work in Section~\ref{sec:discussion}.